aep/apogy/README.md

     '/name' does not validate with schema://com.example.Book#/properties/name/type: expected string, but got number

-the jsonschema does not explicitly set additionalProperties: false, so this model allows arbitrary other json keys. however, it wont be searchable.
+The jsonschema does not explicitly set additionalProperties: false, so this model allows arbitrary other json keys.
+However, it won't be searchable.

 ## search